jacksoncharles/laravel-searchable-endpoints/src/Criteria/README.md

 # Criteria Objects

-Comes complete with 12 generic criteria objects that can be used when build a query and are accessible via two repository methods.
+Comes complete with 12 generic criteria objects that can be used when building a query and are accessible via two repository methods `setParameters` and `setOrder`.

 ## setParameters()